The Case Chemist

 You can contribute to our success by making a gift to the department.
 Your gift will allow us to continue to offer opportunities for our students to excel academically and to conduct cutting-edge research.
-Please return your gift in the enclosed envelope or give online at giving.case.edu.
+Please give online at giving.case.edu.
 Thank you.

 We want to hear from you!

 We are proud of the accomplishments of our faculty, students and alumni.
 Let us know about job changes, awards, honors and life events.
 Please email your news and contact information updates to firstname.lastname@example.org.